-Many times, symptoms between avoidant personality disorder vs social anxiety disorder may seem similar.
-However, avoidant personality disorder has more severe symptoms than social anxiety, as well as several unique characteristics.
+Many times, symptoms between avoidant personality disorder vs. social anxiety disorder may seem similar.
+However, avoidant personality disorder has more severe symptoms than social anxiety and several unique characteristics.
 In this case, one should consider attending a teen intensive outpatient program in Los Angeles.

 Some of the most common symptoms of avoidant personality disorder include:

 - Internalizing social anxiety as an indication that you are inferior to others

 - Extreme fear of rejection that causes you to avoid social interactions

 A major distinguishing characteristic of avoidant personality disorder is that you not only have severe anxiety involving interactions with others, but that anxiety causes you to believe that you are less worthy than others.

 Some of the most common symptoms of social anxiety include:

 - Experiencing anxiety during social situations

 - Fearing that you will be judged or humiliated when doing normal activities in front of others

 - Poor eye contact or speaking softly